University Park, Texas: Parks and recreation

 The City of University Park operates several parks.
 They include Burleson Park, Caruth Park, Coffee Park, Curtis Park, Elena's Children's Park, Germany Park, Goar Park, Linear Park, Smith Park, and Williams Park.

 Burleson Park was named after James B. Burleson, who served as the Mayor Pro-tem and the city commissioner.
 University Park mayor H. E. Yarbrough dedicated the park on September 5, 1947.
 Elena Children's Park was named after Mary Elena Franklin, a girl who died at the age of three in an automobile accident on August 2, 1997.
 Over 500 corporations, families, and foundations contributed to the park.

 The Holmes Aquatic Center, within Curtis Park, has a 50 m pool, 1 m and 3 m diving boards, a water slide, and an accessibility ramp.
 The park also has a pool for younger children and a 1500 sqft sprayground.
 University Park residents and residents of the Highland Park Independent School District are permitted to use the park.
 The city operates six tennis courts available only to University Park residents.
 Parks with tennis courts include Burleson, Caruth, Curtis, Germany, Smith, and Williams.

 The Moody Family YMCA is in University Park.
 It was formerly known as the Park Cities-North Dallas Branch YMCA.
 Circa 2014 its previous building was to be demolished, and the YMCA leased 15000 sqft in Preston Center for the period until its new building would open.
 It received its current name after the Moody Foundation donated $8 million in 2013 with the new name on the new building.

+Infrastructure

+Public transit

+University Park is a founding member of Dallas Area Rapid Transit.
+The city is primarily serviced by bus, including one fixed route along Preston Road and two shuttle services to Southern Methodist University, DART's GoLink microtransit service, and paratransit.
+There is no light rail service in the city, but there are two stations, SMU/Mockingbird and Lovers Lane, directly across Central Expressway that provide access to the Red, Orange, and Blue lines.
+University Park contributes a one cent sales tax to DART in order to be a member.
+In 2026, citing concerns over the disparity between the level of service provided by DART and the city's financial contribution to it, city leaders called an election to ask voters whether to withdraw from DART.
+The residents narrowly voted 54–46 to remain a member of DART.